johndaviddunlap/jdbc-simple/README.md

 # Features
 * Small and very lightweight
-* No transitive dependencies will be added to your project
 * Query methods which eliminate JDBC boiler plate without getting in your way
 * Query results are injected into java objects
 * Compatible with existing JDBC applications